 A The county of Dauphin didn't exist until 1785, when it was created (along with 5 other counties) from a massive Lancaster county that made up a large portion of the state.
 This change wasn't immediately adopted and some records were slow to change, which is why you may find some records stating Christian was from Middletown in Lancaster County.

-B Sarah's father Christopher is also known as Christian.
+B Sarah's father Christopher is also incorrectly noted in many documents as Christian Heppich.
 I conclude this because in all my research, neither names appear together in the same document at the same time; it's always one or the other.
 Yet, they both occupy the same space in tax records, muster rolls or census records in Middletown.
-I've settled on Christopher because not only is he named Christopher on his will, but a majority of the documents naming him Christian come from hand written lists where his name is abbreviated Christ'r, which appears similar to Christ'n.
-There are a couple documents where his is fully written as "Christian", but most cases are transcriptions making assumptions from the abbreviated text and none of them are as close to as primary of a source as his will.
-(1800 tax record does list both a Christian and Christopher, but in different locations Swatara/Middletown.
-I take this as taxation of Christopher's property in Middletown & Swatara because it is not mentioned again in the other 15+ years of tax records nor any other historical document.)
+I've settled on Christopher being his true name because not only is he named Christopher on his will (where it's fully written out), but a majority of the documents naming him Christian come from hand written lists where his name is abbreviated Christ'r, which appears similar to Christ'n.
+There are a couple documents where his is fully written as "Christian", but most cases are transcriptions making assumptions based off the texts of the previously noted abbreviated documents.
+Also, none of them are as substantial a primary source as that of his will.
+(1800 tax record does list both a Christian and Christopher, but in different locations; one Swatara, the other Middletown.
+The way this is documented, it appears to be a taxation of Christopher's home in Middletown & as landlord of property he's temporarily renting to someone else in Swatara because it is not mentioned again in the other 15+ years of tax records nor any other historical document.)